 Attribute Туре Required Description response string yes Set to "connect" when sending this message. hostname string yes Vehicle hostname.
-Mainly used for caching purposes on the GCS side and to display the vehicle name in the GCS. drivers string yes A list that will contain all the available radios in the system.
-Each element in the list will contain all the settings for the specific radio.
+Mainly used for caching purposes on the GCS side and to display the vehicle name in the GCS.
+A list that will contain al the available radios in the system.
+Each element in the list will contain all the settings for the specific radio. drivers string yes